Wherever you are in the world, we cordially welcome you to...

 Jonathan Swift

-• Our index may help you find what you're looking for- a great place for random browsing too- or you can now search both our site and the entire web with Google (where we rank number one!)
+• Our site index may help you find what you're looking for- a great place for random browsing too.
+This is still being compliled and is far from complete, but you can also search our site in detail using the Google box below.

 Want to know more?
-A bibliography and further reading list is here- or go straight on to our starting point at the Northgate...
+A bibliography and further reading list may be found here- or go straight on to our starting point at the Northgate...

 • Here is an illuminating selection of Quotations & Comments from distinguished visitors to Chester from the 12th to the 21st centuries.

-The Chester Gallery & The Liverpool Gallery 25 years of photographs by the author.
+The Chester Gallery & The Liverpool Gallery A small selection from 25 years of photographs by the author.
+Our picture library contains thousands of images and new material is regularly being added...

 Still accurate today after 140 years, a fascinating description of Chester's unique covered galleries- the Rows written by Joseph Hemingway in 1836, with additional material and pictures by your guide.

-• A History of the Cinema in Chester by David A Ellis and Steve Howe.
+A history of the cinema in Chester by David A Ellis with additions and illustrations by Steve Howe.

 'The Honorable Incorporation of the King's Arms Kitchen' was a unique public house at the Eastgate, which, during the 18th and 19th centuries, functioned as a satirical 'mock corporation'.
 Read the fascinating reminisciences of a 'frequenter' here

 here.
-As with the rest of the Virtual Stroll, your contributions and reminisciences are very welcome...
+As with the rest of the Virtual Stroll, your contributions and reminisciences of these lost hosteleries and their licencees are very welcome here...

-• The story of a vanished religious community that for centuries flourished on the site of the recently-demolished Cheshire Police HQ: The Nuns of St. Mary's. (we will also be meeting with the communities of the Black, Gey and White Friars during the course of our journey).
+The story of a vanished religious community that for centuries flourished on the site of the new HQ building: The Nuns of St. Mary's. (we will also be meeting with the communities of the Black, Grey and White Friars during the course of our journey).

 In addition, here are the complete text and illustrations from the pamphlet published in 1932 by the Chester Archaeological Society the last time the philistines tried it on: Save the Chester Amphitheatre!